-Our Compliance Committee meets quarterly and is comprised of members of Oil-Dri leadership as well as the owners of our three compliance functions; Trade, Regulatory, and Anti-Corruption.
+Our Compliance Committee meets quarterly and is comprised of members of Oil-Dri leadership as well as the owners of our three compliance functions: Trade, Regulatory, and Anti-Corruption.
 Our Trade compliance function works to make sure we are in alignment with all applicable export laws and regulations, and screens all new international customers, distributors and/or agents against the various restricted and denied party lists before they can do business with Oil-Dri.
 Our Regulatory compliance team ensures our product registrations meet the complex and multiple requirements of the various countries, as well as U.S. states, in which we do business.
-Our Anti-Corruption compliance team works with Human Resources to address potential risks related to compliance with anti-corruption regulations in various jurisdictions, including by ensuring that teammates attest to Oil-Dri's Code of Ethics and Business Conduct, which was updated in 2021, and that the Company's Code of Ethics and Business Conduct provides appropriate tools and guidance to the Company's teammates.
-These two groups also work together to make sure teammates understand the specific requirements around Conflicts of Interest, including any disclosures where relevant.
+Our Anti-Corruption compliance team works with Human Resources to address potential risks related to compliance with anti-corruption regulations in various jurisdictions, including by ensuring that teammates attest to Oil-Dri's Code of Ethics and Business Conduct, which was updated in fiscal year 2021, and that the Company's Code of Ethics and Business Conduct provides appropriate tools and guidance to the Company's teammates.
+These two groups also work together to make sure teammates understand the specific requirements around conflicts of interest, including any disclosures where relevant.
 As part of the focus on addressing potential risks and ensuring a global understanding of the various applicable policies and requirements, we have also translated our Code of Ethics and Business Conduct into Mandarin and Spanish.
 Our Board of Directors also annually attests to Oil-Dri's Code of Ethics and Business Conduct.
 The Anti-Corruption team also conducts a thorough Third-Party Due Diligence process that includes the use of compliance software.
 Third parties are selected for this process based on a risk analysis that includes potential interaction with government officials as well as the Corruption Perception Index published by Transparency International (an international non-profit) of the countries in which they do business.
-In addition, distributors and agents agreements include a mandatory anti-corruption regulatory compliance section.
+In addition, distributor and agent agreements include a mandatory anti-corruption regulatory compliance section.

-Oil-Dri has strong policies and procedures in place for Anti-Corruption and Conflicts of Interest.
+Oil-Dri has strong policies and procedures in place for anti-corruption and conflicts of interest.
 This includes training and attestation requirements where appropriate.
-Oil-Dri is committed to whistleblower protection and uses a third-party anonymous hotline where teammates across the globe can reach out via phone or internet with any concerns they may have and be ensured of anonymity in reporting if they so desire.
+Oil-Dri is committed to whistleblower protection and uses a third-party anonymous hotline available on our website, where teammates or third parties across the globe can reach out via phone or internet with any concerns they may have and be ensured of anonymity in reporting if they so desire.
 The Company has documented and implemented procedures to ensure the protection of whistleblowers' employment status as well as protection from harassment in the workplace.
-Our Anti-Corruption training emphasizes the necessity of whistleblower procedures, protection, and zero tolerance for retaliation.
-This training is given within the first few months of hire to all new teammates in international locations, and to those with sales and/or leadership roles that interact with customers and/or teammates outside the U.S. Additionally, Anti-Corruption training is repeated annually at our Global Sales Meeting for all attending teammates; these are sales teams across the globe as well as all Oil-Dri leadership personnel.
-Sales teams that have an international focus receive additional training at this meeting, which allows for more small group discussion and a chance to ask about individual compliance risks and experiences.
+Our anti-corruption training emphasizes the necessity of whistleblower procedures, protection, and zero tolerance for retaliation.
+This training is given within the first few months of hire to new teammates with sales and/or leadership roles that interact with customers and/or teammates outside the U.S. Additionally, anti-corruption training is repeated annually at our Global Sales Meeting for all attending teammates; these are sales teams across the globe as well as all Oil-Dri leadership personnel.

-As individual hotline cases are investigated, the Company's Compliance Department works with Human Resources and any other teammates involved in the investigation to ensure confidentiality is maintained and whistleblowers are protected; our compliance training emphasizes that this is not only required by law, but clearly fits with our WECARE values.
+As individual hotline cases are investigated, the Company's Compliance Department works with Human Resources and any other teammates involved in the investigation to ensure confidentiality is maintained and whistleblowers are protected; our compliance training emphasizes that this is not only required by law, but clearly fits with our "WE CARE" values.
 All cases are investigated to conclusion, with follow up provided, where possible, on an anonymous basis back to the whistleblower through the anonymous third-party hotline.